LilaShiba/oopProjectOne2023/README.md

 Create a custom class called Pokemon.
 Have two instances of your class interact.
 They can battle, have a picnic, tell a story, etc.

 Your program can do/be about whatever you like as long as you meet the basic requirements.
 The Pokemon example is the default template for the assignment.
-If creating Pokemon, the program must be a clear refactoring of the first Pokemon class your programmed:
+If creating Pokemon, the program must be a clear refactoring of the first Pokemon class you programmed: